-For risk assessments relevant to School activities other than subjects or sports, the review should be performed by the Head of the Function concerned, e.g. HR, IT or Bursary.
+For risk assessments relevant to School activities other than subjects or sports, the review should be performed by the Head of the Function concerned, e.g. HR, IT or the Finance Team.

 A risk assessment should be prepared for all new activities.
 For existing activities, the existing risk assessments should be subject to periodic review as set out below.